MasihMoafi/-Guideline/README.md

 ### 8. Work Hour Analysis
 - Description: This project involves analyzing work hours using linear regression and polynomial regression models.
 It showcases the ability to analyze and predict work patterns.
 - Algorithms: Linear Regression, Polynomial Regression

-## Contact

-To get in touch with me or discuss potential collaborations, please feel free to email me at masihmoafi12@gmail.com.